Here’s the problem:

 Here’s how you can help:

 If you are in a position to contribute and you have the means to take action, we hope you will donate today.
-No dollar amount is too small to give to the #SmallBusinessRelief.
+No dollar amount is too small.

-Over 30% of donated amount (less the 2.9% and $0.30 per donation transaction fee) will go as grants directly to small businesses, solopreneurs and independent contractors as they continue to pay employees operate virtually and serve their clientele impacted by COVID-19.
+100% of donations (less the 2.9% and $0.30 per donation transaction fee) will go directly to these organizations as they continue to coordinate, mobilize, and distribute meals to those impacted by COVID-19.

 This fund would complement, not replace government funding, and could not be used for expenses that are clearly reimbursable through the USDA, state, or local funds.

 We are working with GoFundMe.org (a 501c3 non-profit organization, EIN # 81-2279757, registered in the United States) to manage donations.
-All donations made on this page will be held by GoFundMe.org for the purpose of distributing such contributions to grant applications approved from Small Businesses, Solopreneurs and Independent Contractors, and other similar organizations in support of their efforts to aid those affected by COVID-19, subject to the variance power of GoFundMe.org, as stated in its policies.
+All donations made on this page will be held by GoFundMe.org for the purpose of distributing such contributions to World Central Kitchen, Feeding America, and and other similar organizations and businesses in support of their efforts to aid those affected by COVID-19, subject to the variance power of GoFundMe.org, as stated in its policies.
 Donations are tax-deductible to the extent permitted by law.

 By donating to this campaign, you agree to GoFundMe sharing your name and email with the beneficiary organizations (EU Donors excluded).